Minnesota athletes, coaches turn out to fill void in ravaged south Minneapolis neighborhood

 “Everyone needs to do their part,” Hunter said.
 “We were just talking about how this is our community — our backyard.
 We needed to help.”

 Music brought dancing in front of loudspeakers.
 Nearby residents had medical needs evaluated at a tent with licensed pharmacists and medical professionals.
 Hunter, Fleck and employees from the Vikings, Wolves and Gophers carried full bags to cars and unloaded donations from others.
-Vikings center Garrett Bradbury and guard Dakota Dozier spent hours preparing food kits in paper bags for hours.
+Vikings center Garrett Bradbury and guard Dakota Dozier spent hours preparing food kits in paper bags.

 About “50 to 100” volunteers were organized or simply showed up, according to Justin Castillo, who befriended Rudolph through the U’s Masonic Children’s Hospital.
 Justin and his sister, Kirsten, organized the event with Rudolph.
 The supply station became a priority after Rudolph and his teammates drove around south Minneapolis.